war94/vscode-plantuml/README.md

 ## Fork

-This fork contains a different viewer, with better zoom performance, and allows you to click on diagram texts to focus the position on current editor window.
+This fork contains a different viewer, with better rendering performance, and allows you to click on diagram texts to focus the position on current editor window.

 ---